aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 Then re-run the pipeline to automatically remove all permission sets.
 3. Delete CloudFormation stack that was created using sso-automation.template
 4. Delete CloudFormation stack that was created using sso-s3-bucke.template
-5. Delete CloudFormation stack that was created using code-pipeline-stack.template
+5. Delete CloudFormation stack that was created using code-pipeline-stack.template The above steps will only remove the resources that provisioned by this solution.
+You may need to manually remove other permission sets or SSO assigments that are created outside this automation.

 ---
 ## License
 (c) 2020 Amazon Web Services, Inc. or its affiliates.
 All Rights Reserved.